-The Chargers have hired Anthony Lynn as head coach
+LA Chargers hire Anthony Lynn as head coach a day after move

-The Chargers have hired Anthony Lynn as head coach one day after announcing they’re relocating to Los Angeles.
+LOS ANGELES (AP) — The Chargers hired Anthony Lynn as their head coach Friday night, one day after announcing their relocation to Los Angeles.

+The 48-year-old Lynn is a respected veteran assistant who spent the last two seasons with the Buffalo Bills.
+He moved up during this season from running backs coach to offensive coordinator to interim head coach, presiding over the Bills’ final game after Rex Ryan was fired.

+Lynn attracted extensive interest on the NFL job market, and the Chargers took a break from planning their move out of San Diego to secure a deal with him.
+Lynn becomes the first black coach in franchise history.

 Most Read Stories